FarmData2/FD2-School-Materials/08-FD2/08-FD2-Hands-On.md

    ```
 2. Find the documentation for the `farmosUtil` library.
 3. Find the function for creating a standard quantity.
+   Hint: The function you want has to do with a quantity, so look in the "quantity" section.
 4. Add code to your `submitForm` method that creates a standard quantity with the following hard-coded values for testing:
    - `measure`:  `'weight'`
    - `value`: `7.5`